Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Related Work

 \section{Related Work}

-As network scenarios become increasingly diverse and complex (e.g., cloud, edge, 5G), many studies explore NFV-RA in emerging networks while addressing additional factors (e.g., latency, energy, heterogeneity).
-Despite these variations, many of these studies share a common core methodology.
+As network scenarios become increasingly diverse and complex (e.g., cloud, edge, 5G), NFV has emerged as a critical paradigm for flexible service provisioning.
+Efficient resource management in NFV spans the entire service lifecycle, encompassing tasks such as efficient allocation~\citep{vne-infocom-2020-vnf-edge}, adaptive scaling~\citep{vne-infocom-2018-scaling}, and dynamic migration~\citep{vne-ton-2021-vnf-migration}.
+Among these, Resource Allocation in NFV (NFV-RA) forms the foundation.
+It is typically formulated as an embedding or placement problem, with the central challenge of mapping virtual requirements onto physical infrastructure.
+While many studies investigate NFV-RA in emerging networks while addressing additional factors (e.g., latency, energy, heterogeneity), their formulations often follow a similar methodological backbone.
+This shared structure enables a unified perspective on how NFV-RA techniques have evolved over time.
 In this section, we focus on the methodological aspects and review the development of key approaches in NFV-RA.
 Then, we describe existing benchmarks to emphasize the gap between Virne.
 Finally, we compare NFV-RA with other COPs, highlighting the need for specific designs.